 One of the best ways to get rid of mold is prevention.
 Once you have chosen and executed a method to clean what is already present, practice strict outdoor routines to keep up the cleanliness.

-When watering your lawn, remove all furniture first and place in a location where it will not be hit by the water sprays.
+- When watering your lawn, remove all furniture first and place in a location where it will not be hit by the water sprays.

 - If this is not possible, towel dry your lawn chairs and tables before retreating indoors.
 Especially during the middle of summer where pool use is frequent, plastic seating areas can suffer the consequence of continual moisture.